keboola/component-kbc-project-generator/component_config/configuration_description.md

 Generates projects of specified types for users defined in table: `users.csv` with columns:

-- `email` - user email who will be invited to the new project"
+- `email` - user email who will be invited to the new project, or semicolon separated list of emails
-- `name` - name of the project
+- `name` - name of the project (required for CREATE mode)
 - `features` - optional column. comma-separated list of project features
 - `storage_backend` - optional column.
 Id of the Storage backend
 - `project_id` - required when run in `INVITE` mode

 Invites users (using specified email).